Thame Museum

 Thame Museum is a local museum located in the High Street of the town of Thame in Oxfordshire, England.

 The museum has a number of nationally important Tudor wall paintings, housed in their own room.
+The main gallery houses various displays and artefacts detailing the history of Thame.
 A Community Room is used for temporary exhibitions and other activities.
+It also houses a gift shop.

+Thame Museum is home to The Official Robin Gibb Gallery.
+Opened in 2022 as a permanent tribute to the Bee Gee Robin Gibb who lived in Thame at The Prebendal.
+Robin's resting place is at St Mary's Church in Thame.